-The State of Kuwait and the Federal Republic of Germany established diplomatic relations in 1964.
 Germany is highly regarded in Kuwait as a major political and economic force in Europe and as a country that has traditionally maintained good relations with the Arab world.
-This is demonstrated by the numerous high-level political visits to Kuwait in recent years.
-Kuwaiti Foreign Minister Sheikh Sabah Al-Khalid Al-Sabah travelled to Berlin for talks in October 2016, and his German counterpart Sigmar Gabriel visited Kuwait in April and June 2017.
+This is demonstrated by the numerous high-level political visits to Kuwait by top German politicians in recent years.
+Furthermore, Foreign Minister Maas signed a declaration of intent on the further expansion of bilateral relations in December 2018.

 The German School was not reopened after the Iraqi invasion of Kuwait in 1990/91.
-In autumn 2016, instruction in German and other languages (but following the US curriculum) began at a trilingual Kuwaiti school set up by a private investor from Kuwait, initially comprising a kindergarten section and years one and two.
-Otherwise, the children of German companies’ employees and specialists have been mainly reliant on international schools modelled on the British, American or French education systems.
+In autumn 2016, an American-German school was opened, where lessons are taught in English, German and Arabic in line with the US curriculum.
+The school has a kindergarten.
+Otherwise, the children of German employees and specialists have been mainly reliant on international schools modelled on the British, American or French education systems.
 The British School of Kuwait, which offers German instruction from year five onwards, has been part of the Schools: Partners for the Future initiative (PASCH) since 2009.